As we examined in the last section, a diode is basically just a P-N junction with leads attached to either side. The anode (

 f back-pressure can provide that voltage reference.
 Consider the following circuit:

-In the case of the circuit above, a Zener with a
+In the circuit above, a Zener with a

 5V breakdown voltage is being reverse biased with